 Armi Ratia dies on 3 October.
 Her death leaves an immense void.
 Armi was Marimekko.

-Fujiwo Ishimoto, the creative force behind so many Marimekko classics, designs one his most popular patterns, Maisema (Landscape).
-The iconic pattern is faithful to Finnish nature in shade, colour and light.
-Mother Nature is present in almost of all Ishimoto’s pattern designs – whether figurative or abstract.
+Fujiwo Ishimoto, the creative force behind so many Marimekko classics, designs one of his most popular prints, Maisema (landscape).
+The pattern shows how the nuances of color and light in Finnish nature change with the seasons.
+The influence of nature can be clearly felt in almost all of Ishimoto’s pattern designs – whether figurative or abstract.

 Amer Group acquires Marimekko